TotalTechGeek/DotNetCompressor/readme.md

 This is a small project I took up and completed (for the most part) in one night.

+The code for this project isn't particularly good (again, it was an overnight project), but I've published it because of the utility it provides.

 This program can pack .NET DLLs with executables, and compress them to much smaller sizes.
 The compression ratios are pretty decent, and seem to outperform competing .NET Packers (especially when you pack the executable with both provided compression algorithms).

-I created this for my projects that use large libraries that take up a lot of space, and have many dlls.
-I wanted to reduce the size of the files (if possible), and be able to pack everything into a single standalone exe.
+I created this for my projects with quite a few libraries.
+I wanted to reduce the size of the files (if possible), and pack everything into a single standalone exe.

-There were two libraries used to complete this program.
+SharpCompress and IL-Repack were used to develop this application, which should be automatically downloaded by NuGet.

-SevenZipSharp and IL-Repack.

-I used IL-Repacks Library Nuget package, and I simply linked in the SevenZipSharp dll.

-GZipCompression is recommended for small files, and LZMA is recommended for larger files.
-Because LZMA requires an extra dll to be packaged in, you can optionally pack the LZMA executable again to reduce the file size even further (and it gets excellent compression ratios).
+GZipCompression is recommended for smaller projects, and LZMA is recommended for larger projects (1.2MB+).

+Because LZMA requires an extra dll to be packaged in, you can optionally pack the LZMA-bundled executable again (with GZip) to reduce the file size even further (and it gets excellent compression ratios).

 ------